-AMS 334 The American Class System (3) selected semesters
+AMS 334 The American Class System (3)

-selected semesters Studies in social classes and their function within
+Studies in social classes and their function within American society.

-American society.
 May be repeated for credit when topics vary.

 AMS 335 American Biography (3)

 Topics in biographies of individuals, comparative biographies, the art of biography, and the function of autobiography.
 May be repeated for credit when topics vary.